Kevin6000/pkipolicy/rootstore/policy.md

 Intermediate certificates created after January 1, 2019, with the exception of cross-certificates that share a private key with a corresponding root certificate:
 *   MUST contain an EKU extension; and,
-*   MUST NOT include the anyExtendedKeyUsage KeyPurposeId; and,
+*   MUST  include the anyExtendedKeyUsage KeyPurposeId; and,
-*   MUST NOT include both the id-kp-serverAuth and id-kp-emailProtection KeyPurposeIds in the same certificate.
+*   MUST  include both the id-kp-serverAuth and id-kp-emailProtection KeyPurposeIds in the same certificate.

 #### 5.3.1 Technically Constrained ####